What can I do?

-We believe that being vegan is the best thing you can do for the animals, the environment and your health but we also understand that for a lot of people this is a step too far.
+Adopting a fully vegan diet is probably the best thing you can do for the animals, the environment and your health but, for a lot of people, this is a step too far.
 The good news is that you can make a huge difference by making some relatively simple changes.

 Meat Free Mondays is a campaign that Paul McCartney started in 2009 and suggests that people avoid eating animals on Mondays.
 You can read more about the surprising benefits of cutting out meat for just one day a week here.
 Meat free Mondays

 Or you could become a vegan weekender and give up meat and dairy on weekends.
 As time goes by you might want to reverse this and only eat meat and dairy on the weekends.